nest/nest-simulator/doc/userdoc/sli_docs/neural-simulations.rst

    SLI ] GetKernelStatus /recording_backends get keys ==

-Device models are stored alongside the neuron models and can be retrieved by calling ``GetKernelStatus /node_models get`.
+The list of available device models can be retrieved by calling ``GetKernelStatus /node_models get`.
 The most important devices are:

 * ``voltmeter`` Device to observe membrane potentials.
 * ``multimeter`` Device to observe arbitrary analog quantities.